Christine Botlogetswe

-Christine Ayanda Botlogetswe (born 1 October 1995) is a sprinter from Botswana who competes primarily in the 400 metres.
+Christine Ayanda Botlogetswe (born 1 October 1995) is a Botswana sprinter who competes primarily in the 400 metres.
 She competed at the 2016 Olympics, running a non-qualifying 52.37 in the first round.
 She runs for the Orapa Athletics Club and is coached by Justice Dipeba, who also coaches Isaac Makwala, the seventh fastest man in history.

 She qualified to represent Botswana at the 2020 Summer Olympics.